geometry-zsh/geometry/plugins/README.md

 ```

 As a convention plugins should only be rendered when sitting on a valid context,
-per example the `node` built-in plugin will only be displayed when sitting on a
+for example the `node` built-in plugin will only be displayed when sitting on a
-node project.
+npm/yarn-based project.
 This is done in order to have a uncluttered prompt.

 Finally you'll need to "register" the plugin with geometry in order to set it up
 and render it on each render cycle.